Torbay Musical Weekend

 He has held senior teaching positions at the Royal College of Music, the Royal Academy and the Nelson School of Music in New Zealand, and he was Head of the Guitar Department at the Royal Welsh College of Music and Drama for many years.

-Concert 4.
+Concert 4

 Mendelssohn D Minor trio

-And Showpiecess
+And Showpieces

 The Primrose Piano Trio